Herbed Leek Tart

 - In a large skillet, saute the leeks, red pepper and garlic in oil until tender.
 Remove from the heat; cool for 5 minutes.
 Stir in the cheese, mustard and herbs; set aside.

 - On a lightly floured surface, roll each sheet of pastry into a 12-in. circle.
-Transfer to parchment paper-lined baking sheets.
+Transfer to parchment-lined baking sheets.
 Spoon leek mixture over pastry to within 2 in. of edges.
 Fold edges of pastry over filling, leaving center uncovered.
-Brush folded pastry with milk; sprinkle with nuts if desired.
+Brush folded crust with milk; sprinkle with nuts if desired.

 - Bake at 375° for 20-25 minutes or until crust is golden and filling is bubbly.
-Using parchment paper, slide tarts onto wire racks.
+Using parchment, slide tarts onto wire racks.
 Cool for 10 minutes before cutting.
 Serve warm.
 Refrigerate leftovers.
-Yield: 2 tarts (8 servings each).

 Delicious!
 I served this as a side dish for a family dinner.